QuantEcon/python-lecture-sandpit.myst/lectures/unpleasant.md

 ## Overview

-This lecture starts where our lecture on **Money Supplies and Price Levels** ended.
+This lecture builds on concepts and issues introduced in our  lecture on **Money Supplies and Price Levels**.

 That lecture describes stationary equilibria that reveal a **Laffer curve** in the inflation tax rate and the associated  stationary rate of return on currency.

-We describe a setting in which  such  a stationary equilibrium prevails from date $T > 0$, but not before then.
+In this lecture we study  a situation  in which a stationary equilibrium prevails after  date $T > 0$, but not before then.

 For $t=0, \ldots, T-1$, the money supply,  price level, and interest-bearing government debt vary along a transition path that ends at $t=T$.

-During this transition, the ratio of the real balances $m_{t+1}{p_t}$ to indexed one-period  government bonds $\tilde R B_{t-1}$  maturing at time $t$ decreases each period.
+During this transition, the ratio of the real balances $\frac{m_{t+1}}{{p_t}}$ to indexed one-period  government bonds $\tilde R B_{t-1}$  maturing at time $t$ decreases each period.

+This has consequences for the **gross-of-interest** government deficit that must be financed by printing money for times $t \geq T$.

 The critical **money-to-bonds** ratio stabilizes only at time $T$ and afterwards.

+And the larger is $T$, the higher is the gross-of-interest government deficit that must be financed by printing money at times $t \geq T$.

-We use this setting to describe Sargent and Wallace's **unpleasant monetarist arithmetic**.
+These outcomes are the essential finding of Sargent and Wallace's **unpleasant monetarist arithmetic** {cite}`sargent1981`.

 **Reader's Guide:** Please read our lecture on Money Supplies and Price levels before diving into this lecture.

-That lecture  described  supplies and demands for money that appear in lecture, and it  characterized the steady state equilibrium from which we work backwards in this lecture.
+That lecture  described  supplies and demands for money that appear in lecture.

+It also   characterized the steady state equilibrium from which we work backwards in this lecture.

+In addition to learning about ''unpleasant monetarist arithmetic", in this lecture we'll learn how to implement a **fixed point** algorithm for computing an initial price level.

 <!-- #endregion -->

 <!-- #region user_expressions=[] -->